Where were you 60 years ago?

 St. Rose of Lima has been blessed with the love, support and contributions of more than 6,000 families.
 We celebrated our 50th anniversary in 2002 with joy in our hearts and profound gratitude to Almighty God.
 We are one spiritual family, bound together in friendship and unity.

-On November 15th, we celebrated a beautiful Mass in honor of our 60th anniversary at 7:30 pm.
-As we look to the future, we thank God for all those who have been part of our past.
+On November 15th, 2012 we celebrated a beautiful Mass in honor of our 60th anniversary at 7:30 pm.
+As we look to the future and our 70th anniversary in 2022, and we thank God for all those who have been part of our past.
 As our parish continues to grow, we will strive to respond to your needs by developing new ministries and programs, and we will continue to bring the healing touch and unconditional love of Jesus to our parishioners and the community.
 Each and every one of you is an important part of the St. Rose family.
 We look forward to serving you and your families in the years to come.

 Click on the link to learn about The Church Windows